Fraternalilab/POPScomp/README.md

 ## References
-Users publishing results obtained with the program and its applications should acknowledge its use by the following citation:
+Users publishing results obtained with the program and its applications should acknowledge its use by citation:

 ### Implicit solvent
    Fraternali, F. and van Gunsteren, W.F.